seaside1/unleashed/README.md

 ## Full Example

-Please add things using the OpenHAB GUI.
+Please add things using the openHAB GUI.
 I've kept the unleashed.things for reference.

 things/unleashed.things